slurmulon/generator-collector/README.md

 The following example is the output of a [blackjack engine](https://github.com/slurmulon/generator-collector/blob/main/examples/blackjack/index.mjs) written using `generator-collector`.

-It implements a state machine based on asynchronous coroutines, allowing it to run multiple blackjack games lazily and concurrently!
+It implements a state machine based on asynchronous coroutines, allowing it to run many blackjack games lazily, cooperatively and concurrently!

-- Emoji players (:skull:) are in one game, `P`players are in another.
+- Emoji players (:skull:) are in one game, `P` players are in another and 💸 is the dealer in both.
 - The result of each game is logged with the `[play:round]` prefix.
 - Random timeouts are added between player turns to give the effect of real gameplay.